derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 Each property-value pair consists of a property name that uses the same rules for class naming suggested above, followed by a `:` and then an actual value.
 With a class and its valid property-value pairs defined, any element that has a `class` by the same name will get the styles applied.
 Pretty cool and very reusable.

-Since browsers typically default the color of text to black, our applied `black-background` class makes our text blend with the black background.
+Since browsers typically default the color of text to black, our applied `dark-background` class makes our text blend with the dark background.
 We want to see the text too so we can fix this by updating our class definition to use another common property named `color`.
 Again, we won't go over all the valid properties that are possible as you, like other coders, can reference resources.
 The takeaway is the relationship of property-value pairs within class definitions.
 Here is one approach to update our `style.css` file:

 ```
 .dark-background {